koind/telnet/README.md

 ```
 Usage of ./telnet:
   -a, --address string     resource address for the connection
+  -r, --read_timeout int   read timeout to connect
   -t, --timeout int        timeout to connect
 ```